Turbo Takeaways

 The Supplemental Nutrition Assistance Program (SNAP) is a federal program that helps low-income seniors purchase healthy food from qualifying grocery stores.
 SNAP is also popularly known as “food stamps” and is the largest food assistance program in the U.S.

-Your gross monthly income must not be over 130% of the federal poverty line to qualify for assistance benefits.
-This means that your income shouldn’t exceed $2,694 a month for a family of three.
+In 2025, your gross monthly income must not be over 130% of the federal poverty line to qualify for assistance benefits.
+This means that your income shouldn’t exceed $2,798 a month for a family of three.
 The maximum benefits you can receive are based on the number of people in your household.

 To apply, find your local SNAP office or call the information hotline.
 Your eligibility will be determined, and your information will be verified before you receive an electronic benefit transfer or EBT card to use for making purchases at grocery stores and farmers' markets.